 Diet for hemorrhoids is another natural remedy that helps keep the intestinal tract clean, healthy, and working correctly.
 For the correct functioning of your intestines, you need increased bulk in your food, and fiber-rich foods provide it.
-The added benefits of increased fiber in your diet are that you feel full for longer after each meal, which means you aren’t tempted to over-eat.
+The added benefit of increased fiber in your diet is that you feel full for longer after each meal, which means you aren’t tempted to overeat.

 The best fiber foods are fresh fruit and vegetables because they are rich in essential nutrients for the body and contain reasonable amounts of dietary fiber and water.
-Your dinner plate should be half full of colorful veggies, a quarter of it is your lean protein, and the rest is some carbohydrate, like rice, pasta or couscous, or more vegetables.
+Your dinner plate should be half full of colorful veggies; a quarter is your lean protein, and the rest is some carbohydrate, like rice, pasta, couscous, or more vegetables.
 Avoid highly processed food because it has no nutrition and little fiber.

 Diet for hemorrhoids is also one of the most influential and essential parts of any form of treatment for hemorrhoids, and it helps to address the following: